karepker/karepker.github.io/_posts/2015-10-30-pentatonix.md

 Pop and contemporary a cappella are not mutually exclusive categories.
-In fact, I'd say that the majority of scholastic groups and semi-professional and professional groups.
+In fact, I'd say that the majority of scholastic groups and semi-professional and professional groups have a pop focus.
 Taken as a whole, however, contemporary a cappella groups employ a wide range of techniques and arrangements: from a "listen to a song, identify parts, and transcribe them for voice" approach to an approach that seeks inspiration from different genres and pushes the boundaries of the human voice.

 There is a difference though, between pop albums and contemporary a cappella albums with a pop focus.
 To illustrate the difference, I think it's constructive